Maternal Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP)

 - Community engagement and advocacy

-A $3,000 stipend is provided to all UCD program participants.
+A $3,000 stipend is provided to all UC Davis program participants.
 Air flight and housing for the CDC visit are paid by the program.
 Consortium site housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.

-Scholars will be residing in a local college dormitory either on the UCD campus in Davis, California or the California State University at Sacramento in Sacramento, California.
+Scholars will be residing in a local college dormitory on the California State University at Sacramento in Sacramento, California.
 Housing during the program will be paid for by the program.

 Air flight between sites will be paid for by the program.
 Any ground transportation, such as driving between housing to community sites or the seminars, as well as parking will be covered by the Scholars.